 Can a Scrum Master produce them?
 No, because due to dependency stories and the corner cases, the data is cross-team.

 If you use Jira, the data is in Jira.
-Can she be shown from there?
+Can it she be shown from there?

-- Feature progress is shown.
+Feature and team progress.
 The data comes directly from the Jira stories of the teams.